 The MicroProfile config specification defines a flexible config model to enable microservice configurable and achieve the strict separation of config from code.
 All parameters on the annotations/interceptor bindings are config properties.
-They can be configured externally either via other predefined sources).
-For an instar property.
-It can be conf nce, the maxRetries p
+They can be configured externally either via other predefined config sources (e.g. environment variables, system properties or other sources).
+For an instance, the maxRetries parameter on the @Retry annotation is a configuration property.
+It can be configured externally.